sofiatka/RecipeTimeAnalysis/README.md

 This is the metric I used to create the `length` column described in Step 5 of my Data Cleaning.
 Performing univariate analysis on the `minutes` column allowed me to determine a reasonable threshold that I could use for the rest of the project.

-> *Note:* An additional benefit of using the median is its ability to evenly split data.
+> An additional benefit of using the median is its ability to evenly split data.
 This ensures that we can compare short vs. long recipes without worrying too much about drastically differing sample sizes and hence differing variations.
 Issues with class imbalance (a common problem in classification) can also be reduced using this approach.

 ### Bivariate Analysis